 One of the best hiking trails in winter in Glacier National Park is the trail from Fish Creek to Apgar simply because it offers spectacular views and landscapes.
 The hike is around 7 miles in total.

 The trail finishes at the top of Apgar Mountain.
-Beginner hikers may have challenges on this trail but those that are well-experienced will enjoy the process of winding through forests and rugged Montana terrain.
+Note that beginner hikers may find this trail somewhat challenging, but anyone who ventures out can enjoy winding trails through forests and rugged Montana terrain.